jeremybytes/sdd-2023/01-dotnet-cli/DemoWalkthrough.md

 And that's our working service.

+> Be sure to shut down the service before continuing to the unit tests.

 ## Unit Tests

 Next we'll create a unit test project and add some tests for our code in the web service.